 - Major Projects

-Initial and Biannual Personal Interest Returns - March 2021
+Initial and Biannual Personal Interests Returns - September 2021

 Under section 134 of the Local Government Act 2020 a specified person must lodge a biannual personal interests return with the Chief Executive Officer containing matters prescribed by the Local Government (Governance and Integrity) Regulations 2020.
 Biannual personal interests returns must be lodged by specified persons twice yearly by the end of each prescribed period.
 The prescribed periods are from 1-31 March and 1-30 September each year.
 A specified person includes the Chief Executive Officer, a member of a delegated committee or a nominated officer (a member of Council staff who is nominated by the Chief Executive Officer because of their role or who has a statutory or delegated power, duty or function).